-The third meeting of the Citizens' Assembly to specifically consider the Eighth Amendment of the Constitution is taking place this weekend, 4 and 5 February.
+The third meeting of the Citizens' Assembly to specifically consider the Eighth Amendment of the Constitution took place on 4 - 5 February 2017.

-Ms Justice Laffoy's opening speech to the Assembly on the Saturday morning is available to read here.
-The Chair's closing remarks at the end of the weekend are available here.
+The Chair's opening speech to the Assembly on the Saturday morning is available to read here.

 Gilda Sedgh is a Principal Research Scientist at the Guttmacher Institute in New York.
 Her areas of expertise include unintended pregnancy and abortions levels and trends worldwide, trends in the unmet need for contraception in developing countries, and women’s reasons for contraceptive non-use.
 Dr. Sedgh has published articles in Lancet, International Perspectives on Reproductive and Sexual Health, International Journal of Gynecology and Obstetrics, Journal of Biosocial Sciences, AIDS, and Studies in Family Planning.
 She earned her undergraduate degree from the University of Pennsylvania, and a master’s degree in population and international health and a doctorate in epidemiology from the Harvard School of Public Health.